Azure/Sample-Chat-Completion-OpenAI-Infra/README.md

 [For more information on this template](https://github.com/Azure-Samples/openai/tree/main/End_to_end_Solutions/AOAISearchDemo)

-**This documentation is for v1 of Azure/Sample-Chat-Completion-OpenAI-Infra**
+**Note**: Please install the [Configure-Azure-Settings](https://github.com/apps/configure-azure-settings) app from the GitHub Marketplace to populate the below inputs as secrets in your repository

 ## Inputs

-Please install the Configure-Azure-Settings app from the GitHub Marketplace, on your repository, to populate the below inputs as secrets in your repository
 - **client-id** (required): Client ID used for Azure login.
 - **tenant-id** (required): Tenant ID used for Azure login.
 - **subscription-id** (required): Azure subscription ID used with the `az login`.